ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 The [delayed message plugin](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) is a third-party plugin that adds delayed messaging and scheduled messaging to RabbitMQ.

 To use the plugin, declare an exchange with the type `x-delayed-type`.
-To delay a message, publish it with the `x-delay` header with the number of milliseconds the message should be delayed.
+To delay a message, publish it with the `x-delay` header with the number of milliseconds to delay the message.
 More detailed usage information is in the [plugin's documentation](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange#usage).

 ## STOMP Plugin